VeraPancaldiLab/tysserand/README.md

 # tysserand

 Fast and accurate spatial networks reconstruction.

 ![](./images/tysserand_main_figure.png)

 *tysserand* is a Python library to reconstruct spatial networks from spatially resolved omics experiments.
 It is intended as a common tool where the bioinformatics community can add new methods to reconstruct networks, choose appropriate parameters, clean resulting networks and pipe data to other libraries.
-You can find the preprint and supplementary information on [BioRxiv](https://www.biorxiv.org/content/10.1101/2020.11.16.385377v1).
+You can find the article and supplementary information on [Bioinformatics](https://doi.org/10.1093/bioinformatics/btab490), and the freely available preprint (same text!) is on [BioRxiv](https://www.biorxiv.org/content/10.1101/2020.11.16.385377v2).
 A turorial is available [here](./examples/02-tutorial.ipynb)

 *tysserand* is fast: it is 50 to more than 120 times faster than PySAL.